 "Very good, Potter," she said, white teeth flashing as she threw him a pleased grin.
 "I never thought I'd have to use that shield twice tonight, let alone once.
 My dear cousin can sometimes be a little overzealous in his casting.
 Always going for the big and flashy.
 But you... attacking when I let my guard down and an excellent counter attack as well.
 You've been completely silent this whole time as well.
 You duel well beyond your age.
 Do you train often?"

 "I- when I can," he managed, trying not to look surprised at what had happened.
 Her reaction had been so fast.
 So fast!
 Was it even normal to be able to move at those kinds of speeds?
 It was way faster than what she'd just been moving at.
 She'd demonstrated skill closer to what he'd seen Stella use than anyone else he'd ever me.
 Hell it wasn't even the first time he'd found himself comparing her to the castle spirit.
 Originally he'd thought he could last a minute or two, maybe three if he pulled out the really dangerous stuff he'd been working on.
 All until help arrived.
 But now?
 After that?

 There was just no denying it.
 He was horribly outclassed here.
 She actually seemed to be humoring the duel more than trying to win it at times.

 Oh he had a chance.
 Everyone had a chance to beat anyone, it was just a matter of how big that chance was.
 And in all honesty, his wasn't looking so great at the moment.
 He was already injured from earlier and the rapid movement from all the dueling would eventually cause him to crash.

 "That's good," Bellatrix continued, unaware of Harry's inner dilemma.
 "It wouldn't be fun if this ended too quickly.
-You've destroyed My Lord's prophecy, and I know he will be angered to not have it, but your corpse would more than make up for it."
+You've destroyed My Lord's prophesy, and I know he will be angered to not have it, but your corpse would more than make up for it."